Women and the environment: Sweden

 Elin Wagner (1882–1949) presented herself as a radical feminist in early movements.
-She was a writer, journalist, environmentalist, ecologist and pacifist.
-She was a large inspiration for the environmental and feminist movements.
-She saw a large flaw in the popular ideology after World War II: that men had the ability to control and conserve nature for the entire global community or all of mankind.
-With a place in both politics and writing, she was inspired to write her novel, Alarm Clock.
-Her novel was barely noticed when released in 1941, but during Sweden's women's movement in the 1970s, her messages became a driving force behind the movement.
+Wagner was a writer, journalist, environmentalist, ecologist and pacifist.
+In her writings, she addressed what she saw as a significant flaw in the popular ideology after World War II: that men had the ability to control and conserve nature for the entire global community.
+Her novel Alarm Clock was barely noticed when released in 1941, but during Sweden's women's movement in the 1970s, her messages became a driving force behind the movement.
 She believed that there should be a large presence of intellectuals in social movements.
 Wagner and other key Swedish feminist scholars and intellectuals of that time shaped the parameters of Swedish thinking and both the environmental and women's movements.
-Throughout her life, Wagner stressed the importance of nature and the environment, an idea we see through the identity of Sweden.
+Throughout her life, Wagner stressed the importance of nature and the environment.

-Sweden has it ingrained in both their identity and traditions to have a deep sense of nature, which has played a huge role in shaping the overall consensus of the country to protect the environment, especially for women.
+Sweden has it ingrained in both their identity and traditions to have a deep sense of nature, which has played a role in shaping the overall consensus of the country to protect the environment.
 Through the transformation of the opinion and ideologies of the Swedish people, it became much easier to entrench environmental policies.
 Women working within institutions protected the global environment by pushing for bans on nuclear energy or industry degrading local environment.
 In 1980, there was a national referendum on nuclear power in Sweden.
 The voting patterns revealed that 43% of women were against nuclear power, while only 21% of men opposed it.
 Sweden and the women of the country have demonstrated that environmental protection can be achieved through transitioning ideologies followed by institutional change.